Jürgen Schmidhuber: Research

 In the 1980s, backpropagation did not work well for deep learning with long credit assignment paths in artificial neural networks.
 To overcome this problem, Schmidhuber (1991) proposed a hierarchy of recurrent neural networks (RNNs) pre-trained one level at a time by self-supervised learning.
-It uses predictive coding to learn internal representations at multiple self-organizing time scales.
-This can substantially facilitate downstream deep learning.
+It uses predictive coding to learn internal representations at multiple self-organizing time scales, facilitating downstream deep learning.
 The RNN hierarchy can be collapsed into a single RNN, by distilling a higher level chunker network into a lower level automatizer network.
 In 1993, a chunker solved a deep learning task whose depth exceeded 1000.

 In 1991, Schmidhuber published adversarial neural networks that contest with each other in the form of a zero-sum game, where one network's gain is the other network's loss.
 The first network is a generative model that models a probability distribution over output patterns.
 The second network learns by gradient descent to predict the reactions of the environment to these patterns.
-This was called "artificial curiosity."
-In 2014, this principle was used in a generative adversarial network where the environmental reaction is 1 or 0 depending on whether the first network's output is in a given set.
-GANs were the state of the art in generative modeling during 2015-2020 period.
+This was called "artificial curiosity".
+In 2014, this principle was used in the creation of the generative adversarial network, which Schmidhuber describes as a special case of artificial curiosity where the environmental reaction is 1 or 0 depending on whether the first network's output is in a given set.